joimxjtuse/XRecyclerView/README.md

-# i think XRecyclerView do too much things, maybe just want to use header/footer function;
-so i split this into three port: HeaderAndFooterRecyclerView, PagingRecyclerView, RefreshRecyclerView;
-and fix some kown bug.
-i have done :
-1. add HeaderAndFooterRecyclerView and PagingRecyclerView;
-2. fix some kown bug;
-TODO feature:
-1. add RefreshRecyclerView;
-2. something about appbarlayout;

 # XRecyclerView
 a RecyclerView that implements pullrefresh , loadingmore and header featrues.you can use it like a standard RecyclerView. you don't need to implement a special adapter .qq 群478803619